sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 * **Usable**: Existing code should be usable in new and unexpected contexts.
 * **Exemplary**: The code itself should encourage those who change it to perpetuate these qualities.

-To make code TRUE (Transparent, Reasonable, Usable and Exemplary) is to ensure that each class has a single, well-defined responsibiltiy.
+To make code TRUE (Transparent, Reasonable, Usable and Exemplary) is to ensure that each class has a single, well-defined responsibility.

 ## Creating Classes That have a Single Responsibility